How to Spend New Year’s Eve in Sydney on a Backpacker Budget

 5) Darling Harbour

 Keen for something a little different than the typical Opera House and Sydney Harbour Bridge?
 Look no further!
 Darling Harbour has capacity for 40,000 people and a fireworks show of its own.
-From 7pm, there are free flame and fireworks show every hour in Darling Harbour and fireworks shows in Darling Harbour at 9pm and midnight.
+There is a fireworks show in Darling Harbour at 9pm and midnight.
 This is a family friendly event so alcohol is prohibited.
 Check out the events at some of the bars and clubs in the area, such as Cargo and Bungalow, to party all night!
-Location: Darling Harbour and Cockle Bay Cost: Free (bars and clubs will charge cover fees) Transportation: A short walk to CBD hostels Opens: 1pm More info here
+Location: Darling Harbour and Cockle Bay Cost: Free (bars and clubs will charge cover fees) Transportation: A short walk to CBD hostels Opens: 1pm More info here.

 6) Luna Park

-If you’re okay spending a little more money, Luna Park on the opposite side of the Sydney Harbour Bridge is a great way to kick out 2018 and welcome 2019!
+If you’re okay spending a little more money, Luna Park on the opposite side of the Sydney Harbour Bridge is a great way to kick out 2019 and welcome 2020!
 With a spectacular view right below the bridge and free rides all night long, how could you go wrong?
 Alcohol and food is sold at the venue, but you cannot bring your own.
-Location: Luna Park, Sydney Cost: $149.00 general admisson (early bird tickets sold out) Transportation: Train to Milsons Point station or walk and ferry to Milsons Point Wharf for a more scenic option.
-Opens: 6pm More info here
+Location: Luna Park, Sydney Cost: $190.00 general admission (early bird tickets sold out) Transportation: Train to Milsons Point station or walk and ferry to Milsons Point Wharf for a more scenic option.
+Opens: 6pm More info here.

 7) Dudley Page Reserve